 The herbs you grow and dry yourself will be far superior to those you buy packaged.
-Herbs with woody stems and thick or tough leaves are best for drying and hold their flavor—thyme, rosemary, oregano, sage, and lemon verbena are good choices.
+Herbs with woody stems and thick or tough leaves are best for drying and holding their flavor—thyme, rosemary, oregano, sage, and lemon verbena are good choices.

-(Herbs with soft leaves and stems such as basil, dill, parsley, chervil, and marjoram lose most of their flavor when dried; soft leaved and stemmed herbs are best chopped and frozen with a little water or oil in ice-cube trays.)
+(Herbs with soft leaves and stems such as basil, dill, parsley, chervil, and marjoram lose most of their flavor when dried; soft-leaved and stemmed herbs are best chopped and frozen with a little water or oil in ice-cube trays.)

 Herb leaves and small flower heads for drying are best and most flavorful when plants reach maturity–usually just before flower buds open.
 That is when the essential oil in leaves is most concentrated.
 Pick herbs for drying early in the day.

 Air drying, dehydrator drying, microwave drying, and oven drying are relatively easy.
 The key to herb drying, no matter the method you choose, is to dry the herb completely leaving no moisture behind to host mold in storage.

 Clip stems with leaves for drying then rinse them under gently running water to remove dust and insects.
 Press the herbs to dry between two paper towels.
 Remove any dead or discolored stems or leaves before drying.

 Air Dry Herbs

 This method works well for herbs with long stems.

 - Tie the herbs in small bunches by the end of the stems—use kitchen twine or string.

 - Suspend them upside down by their stems; tie them to a cross string or line that will hold the weight of several bunches.